Dubai Property Flipping: Up to 20% Annual Returns

 Liquidity Constraints: Properties that don’t attract buyers within expected timeframes create cash flow pressures, especially for investors using leverage or planning sequential flips.
 Certain property types (larger units, higher price points, specific locations) have shallower buyer pools and longer average sale periods.

-Transaction and Holding Costs: Combined costs including Dubai Land Department registration fees (4% of value), real estate agent commissions (2-3%), service charges during ownership, cooling costs, financing charges, and municipality fees typically total 6-9% of property value, creating a significant hurdle rate that renovation gains must overcome.
+Transaction and Holding Costs: Combined costs, including Dubai Land Department registration fees, agent commissions, service charges, cooling costs, financing expenses, and municipality fees, typically total 6–9% of the property value.
+These expenses create a significant hurdle rate that renovation gains must exceed for a flip to remain profitable.

 Regulatory and Compliance Factors: Renovation work requires proper municipality approvals, licensed contractors, and compliance with building regulations.
 Unauthorized modifications can delay sales, require correction work, or impact valuations during buyer due diligence.